 How To Participate

 Individuals and families or groups of 4 people or fewer are welcome to attend without pre-registration.
-Simply show up at the appropriate meeting location for sign in and asked to complete a waiver form (first visit only).
+Simply show up at the appropriate meeting location for sign in and asked to complete an agreement form (first visit only).
 Volunteers under 18 years must bring a waiver form signed by their parent/guardian.
 See below for details.

 Groups of five people or more may require special arrangements and must be confirmed in advance.
 Visit Group Service Projects for details.

 Volunteers ages 10 and up are welcome at all workdays.
-Every third Sunday of the month is a “Family Friendly” day when volunteers under age 10 can also participate from 10 to 11:30 am.
-If bringing youth under age 15 to any of the workdays, please read the Youth and Family Guidelines.
+One Saturday a month a “Family Friendly” day will be held when volunteers under age 10 can also participate from 9 to 10:30 am.
+If bringing youth age 15 and under to any of the workdays, please read the Youth and Family Guidelines.

 What to Wear